anweiss/cddl/README.md

 - Basic REPL
 - Generate dummy JSON from conformant CDDL
 - Close to zero-copy as possible
-- Compile for use in the browser with WebAssembly
+- Compile WebAssembly target for browser and Node.js (to eventually support an LSP language server implementation)
 - `no_std` support (lexing and parsing only)

 ## Non-goals